2025 Singaporean general election: Electoral system

 Under Article 65(4) of the Constitution of Singapore, a parliamentary term lasts a maximum of five years from its first sitting before its automatic dissolution.
 However, the Prime Minister, with a vote of confidence from a majority of sitting Members of Parliament (MPs), can advise the President for early dissolution at any time.
 A general election must be held within three months of dissolution.

-Electoral divisions (aka constituencies) are organised into single-member constituencies (SMCs) and group representation constituencies (GRCs).
-Each SMC returns one MP using the first-past-the-post voting system, while each GRC returns four or five MPs by party block voting.
+Electoral divisions, better known as constituencies, are organised into single-member constituencies (SMCs) and group representation constituencies (GRCs).
+Each SMC returns one MP by first-past-the-post voting, while each GRC returns four or five MPs by party block voting (the general ticket).
 At least one candidate in every GRC must be from a minority community in Singapore, i.e. Malay or Indian/other (other being not Chinese, Malay or Indian).
-Whether a GRC requires a Malay or Indian/other non-Malay minority candidate is determined by the President.
-A group of candidates intending to contest an election in a GRC must all be members of the same political party, or a group of independent candidates.
+Whether a GRC requires a Malay or non-Malay minority candidate is determined by the President.
+A GRC team must entirely comprise either independents or members of the same political party.
 The voting age in Singapore is 21 years.
-Elections are conducted by the Elections Department (ELD), a department under the Prime Minister's Office.
+Elections are conducted by the Elections Department (ELD), a department under the PMO.

-The Returning Officer for this election was Han Kok Juan, the Director-General of the Civil Aviation Authority of Singapore (CAAS).
+The returning officer for this election was Han Kok Juan, the Director-General of the Civil Aviation Authority of Singapore (CAAS).